jpacio89/papers/README.md

 TODO: timeout, retroactive date beginning, jurisdiction, license applies until non-enforced further notice from the first author, arrow of time, latest commit
 Further licenses from the first author replace this all all lincenses from previous versions;
 Good faith and good will
+In case a dispute cannot be settled within a reasonable amount of time, the settlement of the case shall be done by arbitration from the first author (João Coelho)

 # Authors
 João Pedro Alexandre Coelho (Portuguese Identification  Number: 13494673)